We are here to help you and your pets during the pandemic.

 - Please keep your phone on – the vet may call you to discuss your pet initially.

 - The vet will discuss your pet’s symptoms and treatment with you either outside at a safe distance, or by phoning you from the consult room.

 This is because of the extra time it takes to allow the necessary social distancing and cleaning between patients.

-We are still seeing delayed appointments from earlier in lockdown when we were only able to see emergencies.
+We are still seeing delayed appointments from earlier in the pandemic when we were only able to see emergencies and cases from neighbouring practices who remain closed.
 We are grateful for your understanding that there may be a longer wait than usual to see a vet for routine appointments.

 Vaccination Schedule for Puppies